 Back up slowly.
 Steering is opposite to normal when reversing.
-Hold steering wheel at the bottom and turn wheel in direction you want the rear (cab-forward) of the machine to travel.
+Hold the steering wheel at the bottom and turn the wheel in the direction you want the rear (cab-forward) of the machine to travel.

 - 1. Move speed-range switch (A) to L (low-range position). - 2.
 Move throttle lever (B) to a mid-range position.